solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     ![Alt text][66]

-5. When combining the above, you can create intricate `CASE` statements based on the target type (in the event that it could be multiple types):
+5. When combining the above, you can create intricate `CASE` statements based on the target type (if it could be multiple types):

     ``` sql
     SELECT